 Asbestos fibers can be very dangerous, causing internal lung scarring, and in extreme cases, deadly tumors.
 Asbestos can rest in the lungs for many years, causing cancer including mesothelioma.

-Many former workers at aluminum smelting and refining plants across the country have been diagnosed with mesothelioma cancer, and other asbestos-related illnesses.
+Many former workers at Aluminum Smelting and Refining plants have been diagnosed with mesothelioma cancer, and other asbestos-related illnesses.

 Joe Lyon is a highly-rated personal injury lawyer representing plaintiffs nationwide in a wide variety of toxic tort and mesothelioma claims.